 Levi’s Commuter Trucker Jacket uses the Jacquard tech which facilitates the use of gestures by the wearer to perform various tasks on their linked smartphone.

 Levi’s Commuter Trucker jacket will go on sale starting Wednesday, September 27, 2017.

-“With Jacquard technology, you can perform common digital tasks—like starting or stopping music, getting directions or reading incoming text messages—by simply swiping or tapping the jacket sleeve,” Ivan Poupyrev Dr, Engineering Director, Technical Product Lead, Project Soli and Jacquard, wrote in a blog post.
+“With Jacquard technology, you can perform common digital tasks—like starting or stopping music, getting directions or reading incoming text messages—by simply swiping or tapping the jacket sleeve,” Ivan Poupyrev Dr, Engineering Director, Technical Product Lead, Project Soli and Jacquard, wrote in a